hchiam/learning-react-apollo/README.md

 ## Apollo setup:

-If you only need to _"manually"_ trigger queries nad mutations in your app:
+If you only need to _"manually"_ trigger queries and mutations in your app:

 ```bash
 yarn add @apollo/react-hooks apollo-boost graphql